Please Eat Some Vegetables!

-As I edited this at 8 am today, a member of our support group proudly posted a photo of her *favorite breakfast* of an avocado encased fried egg, with cheese and bacon, cooked in a non stick pan pooled with a little too much oil.
+As I edited this rant at 8 am today, a member of our support group proudly posted a photo of her *favorite breakfast* of an avocado encased fried egg, with cheese and bacon, cooked in a non stick pan pooled with a little too much oil.
 We were discussing it in our Admin chat for about 30 minutes.
-How to break it to her gently that her *favorite breakfast* is a fat bomb.
-Here is someone who is really trying yet missed the mark.
+How to break it to her gently that her *favorite breakfast* is a fat bomb containing a full day of calories.
+Here is someone who is really trying yet completely missed the mark.
 We want to encourage her and nudge her back to a better path.
 It underscores our need to repeat ad nauseam, 'Please Choose ONE Fat' and 'Please Add Some Vegetables to that Plate.'
 Okay so I don't usually say Please.

 French Fries are Vegetables too!

 I completely understand that we all made terrible choices and that Baked Potatoes covered in Sour Cream and Butter, Fried Tater Tots with Nacho Cheese Dip and Super Sized McDonalds Fries (with copious amounts of ketchup) were representative of our vegetable selections.
 Now that we have managed to stop that landslide, we've got to put some nutrients on our plate or we will without a doubt face awful consequences.

 Nutrients - Protein, Carbs, Fats, Vitamins and Minerals - run the amazing Vehicle - our body.
 I know that sounded corny but its a fact.
 Foods containing the macro nutrients are the Chevron Gas and your Grocery Store is the Gas Station.
 However, too many of you are still Meal Shopping in the Mini Mart.
 No bueno!